sambitdash/PDFIO.jl/README.md

 3. PD

 **Common** module has general system access and file access and parsing APIs.
-The *ParserState* type has been taken from the [JuliaIO/JSON.jl](/JuliaIO/JSON.jl).
-The file headers are not added.
-Hence, author acknowledges the efforts of the developers for the same package and expects the same be honored by any person developing any derivative work.
-*Note*-*ParserState* is no longer in use.
-The parser has been moved to the *BufferedStreams* interfaces.
-Some minor helper methods are ported to the new interface.

 **Cos** module is the low level file format for PDF.
 Carousel Object Structure was original term proposed inside Adobe which later transformed into Acrobat.